-With Ian Buckells now exposed, we see the conclusion of a storyline that has been playing out since the drama's very beginning, as was signified at the end of the episode when we saw Ted's evidence wall – complete with mugshots of characters dating back to the first series – being taken down.
+With Ian Buckells now exposed, we've reached the conclusion of a storyline that has been playing out since the drama's very beginning, as was signified at the end of the episode when we saw Ted's evidence wall – complete with mugshots of characters dating back to the first season – being taken down.

 Now, while there's no reason that AC-12 couldn't return with another case, it would certainly take the show into new ground.
 In many ways the revelation of Buckells as the Big Bad seems like a natural endpoint.

 That being said, Line of Duty star Adrian Dunbar recently teased that the H plot might not be entirely wrapped up, telling Tom Allen on the BAFTA TV red carpet: "There may be a way to go with all that.

 "We don't know yet, do we?
 There are rumours.
 Who knows?"